Embedded RTOS for the Internet of Things (IoT)

 For companies developing safety critical IoT applications, the Amazon FreeRTOS IoT software components are integrated with SAFERTOS.
 SAFERTOS replaces the FreeRTOS kernel, and provides isolation between safety critical code and the Amazon FreeRTOS IoT software by utilising the Task Isolation and Separation feature.
 More information about SAFERTOS here.

-For companies using Amazon FreeRTOS IoT software in commercial applications who are seeking professional support or IoT Board Support Packages, we offer OPENRTOS.
-OPENRTOS is a commercially licensed alternative to the FreeRTOS kernel.
+For companies using Amazon FreeRTOS IoT software in commercial applications who are seeking professional support or IoT Board Support Packages, we offer a range of services – from training, to integration, to extensive support packages.
+For companies looking for commercial licensing we offer OPENRTOS.
+OPENRTOS is a commercially licensed alternative to the FreeRTOS kernel which provides identical functionality, with professional licensing that can be extended to the whole of Amazon FreeRTOS if required.

 Start Your Development for Free